Frequently Asked Questions

 Yes, as long as you are student in good standing and have not violated your status, you may legally remain in the United States with an expired F-1 visa.

-No. For more information about visa applications visit the Department of State website at www.UnitedStatesVisas.gov.
+No. For more information about visa applications visit the Department of State Web site atwww.state.gov.

 Yes, but the Department of State recommends that you apply for a visa in your home country.
-For more information about visa applications visit the Department of State website at www.UnitedStatesVisas.gov.
+For more information about visa applications visit the Department of State Web site at www.state.gov/.

 If you exit the United States and apply for a visa, you cannot return to the United States until the visa is issued.
 This could require a lengthy stay.
 If the visa is denied, you will not be able to return to the United States as a student.

 In some cases, you can.
-Contact the individual U.S. embassy or consulate in Canada or Mexico.
+Contact the individual U.S. Embassy or Consulate in Canada or Mexico.
 However, you cannot return to the United States until your visa is issued.
 If the visa is denied, you will not be able to return to the United States as a student.
-For more information about visa applications visit the Department of State website at www.UnitedStatesVisas.gov.
-You can also visit www.nvars.com, the site that provides appointments for consulates in Canada and Mexico.
+For more information about visa applications visit the Department of State Web site at www.state.gov.

 Applying for a new visa is not the same as automatic visa revalidation.
 You cannot apply for a new visa and take advantage of automatic visa revalidation at the same time.

-Automatic visa revalidation allows most F-1 students to take a trip of less than thirty days to countries contiguous to the United States and reenter on an expired visa provided you have proper documentation and have not applied for a new visa during the visit.
-This process revalidates your visa (making it eligible for the single trip), but does not renew it.
+Automatic visa revalidation allows most F-1 students to take a trip of less than 30 days to countries contiguous to the United States and reenter on an expired visa provided the student has proper documentation and has not applied for a new visa during the visit.
+This process revalidates a student's visa (making it eligible for the single trip), but does not renew it.

 Reentry for F-1 Nonimmigrants